vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-config.rst

 If a destination for the final page is not provided the user will be redirected back to the starting page of the workshop.

+When using the training portal, it will override this environment variable so that at the completion of a workshop the user is directed back to the training portal.

 The recommendation is that for the last page the ``exit_sign`` be set to "Finish Workshop" and ``exit_link`` not be specified.
-This will enable the destination to be controlled from the workshop environment.
+This will enable the destination to be controlled from the workshop environment or training portal.

 Specifying the runtime configuration
 ------------------------------------